 - Health & Wellness Coaching

 - Care Coordination

 - Enhanced Safety Planning

 As a technology-based service, Child-Focused ACTT families are provided with smartphones to increase engagement with our professional team.
 Clients use these phones to participate in telehealth sessions, complete mood alerts, utilize online treatment apps, and communicate securely with the Child ACT Team.
 This option helps families engage more often than traditional in-person treatments alone.
 For safety, ACTT smartphones are monitored and clients are restricted from accessing inappropriate materials.

-At this time, this service is available to youth and families in the Vaya and Partners MCO catchment area (Alamance, Burke, Catawba, Chatham, Cleveland, Davie, Forsyth, Gaston, Iredell, Lincoln, Person, Rutherford, Surry, and Yadkin Counties).
+At this time, this service is available to youth and families in the Vaya and Partners MCO catchment area (Alamance, Burke, Catawba, Cleveland, Durham, Gaston, Iredell, Lincoln, and Orange Counties).
 New payor sources and counties are continuing to be added regularly.
 For more information on how to make a referral, call 1-844-226-8855.

 Have more questions about Child ACTT?
 Click here to download our Q&A Brochure.

 I’m glad I came home with Child ACTT,” Chloe said.
 “If I would have stayed at the PRTF or was sent to another residential placement, I would have just acted out because I wanted to go home.